 Her story: When she was growing up in St. Petersburg, Florida, Brandi Abernethy was so often sick from her illness that school officials demanded she be home-schooled through her middle and high school years.
 But Abernethy didn’t let that put a damper on her academic or civic achievements—or, for that matter, her social life.
 She graduated a semester early, all the while volunteering for her local Sickle Cell Association—at one point becoming the “poster child,” raising awareness about the disease throughout the community.
-She’s now fulfilling her dream to become a hematology-oncology nurse while raising her three-year-old son.
+She’s now fulfilling her dream to become a hematology-oncology nurse while raising her four-year-old son.

 Inspiration: “My mother always told me growing up that I couldn’t give in to this sickle cell disease, that I just had to put it in my bag and keep going.
 When I was 5 I had to have my tonsils removed, but after the surgery I threw up nine pints of blood and was in a coma for four days.
 The doctors didn’t want me to go to school…But somehow over the years my mom always made me feel like I was normal.”